zendframework/zendframework/README-GIT.txt

       % git config user.email <your email address>

-  * Add a remote to the canonical ZF repository (or GitHub mirror), so you can keep your fork up-to-date:
+  * Add a remote to the canonical ZF repository, so you can keep your fork

-      % git remote add zf2 git://github.com/zendframework/zf2.git
-      - OR -
+    up-to-date:

-      % git remote add zf2 git://git.zendframework.com/zf.git
+      % git remote add zf2 https://github.com/zendframework/zf2.git
       - AND -
       % git fetch zf2